sohailshams/cookbook/README.md

 ## Testing

 Google developers tool has been used to test the project constantly form the  beginning to identify any error or to see how the changes looks like on different screen sizes.
-I created my on account and tested all the functions to make sure they work properly.
+I created my own account and tested all the functions to make sure they work properly.
 In addition, I aslo asked my family, friends and slack community to test the project and give there feedback.

 ### User Stories